charliecalvert/JsObjects/JavaScript/React/README.md

 ## Set up code for use in a specific directory

+In the long run I will probably want to convert these bash scripts into javascript.
+But for now,
+I will use bash scripts.

 ```bash

 Example of copying files from one directory to another